Marsham Street

 Marsham Street is a street in the City of Westminster in London, England.
 It is approximately one mile in length and runs south from Great Peter Street near Victoria Street and Parliament Square.

 Description

 Marsham Street bisects Horseferry Road and runs from the Tate Foundation on John Islip Street to Great Smith Street.
-Like many streets in the area, it has long been the location for offices of the Government of the United Kingdom, and is currently home to the Home Office, the Department for Transport and the Department for Levelling Up, Housing and Communities.
+Like many streets in the area, it has long been the location for offices of the Government of the United Kingdom, and is currently home to the Home Office, the Department for Transport and the Ministry of Housing, Communities and Local Government.

 Along with Great Smith Street to the north and John Islip Street to the south, it is designated the B326 in the Great Britain Road Numbering Scheme.